 - Wabbit: A Looney Tunes Production, now known as New Looney Tunes has Leslie P. Lilylegs, who is a male (not female) antagonist of Bugs Bunny.
 Leslie was originally a male name, but its modern usage is a female name.

-- To an extent, Mickey Mouse and Minnie Mouse themselves; though they're just short for Michael and Wilhelmina respectively, the former of which is not outdated, few people actually go by Mickey any more, in part because the name has become so associated with the round-eared mouse.
+- Classic Disney Shorts: To an extent, Mickey Mouse and Minnie Mouse themselves; though they're just short for Michael and Wilhelmina respectively, the former of which is not outdated, few people actually go by Mickey or Minnie any more, in part because the name has become so associated with the Disney characters.

 - Gravity Falls:

-- Word of God statements make it clear that Alex Hirsch thinks of Dipper's real name, Mason, as fitting this trope.
-Amusingly, the show started/is canonically set in 2012, when that was the second most popular boy's name in the United States.
+- Alex Hirsch meant Dipper's real name, Mason, to be similarly outdated.
+Amusingly, the show started and is canonically set in 2012, when that was the second most popular boy's name in the United States.
 Dipper would have been born in 1999, when it was a respectable #71.
 In contrast, Mabel was out of the Top 1000 until the show itself gave it a bump.